-Common Name (Scientific Name) Status Range or Habitat Requirements Potential for Occurrence in Project Area Determination of Effects/Impacts Reptiles Puerto Rican Boa (Chilabothrus inornatus) FE Considered to be a habitat generalist, the Puerto Rican boa tolerates a wide variety of terrestrial and arboreal habitats, including rocky areas, haystack hill, trees and branches, rotting stumps, caves, plantations, various types of forested areas such as karst and mangrove forests, forested urban and rural areas, and along streams and road edges (USFWS 2011).
+Common Name (Scientific Name) Status Range or Habitat Requirements Potential for Occurrence in Project Area Determination of Effects/Impacts Birds Puerto Rican Plain Pigeon (Columba inornata wetmorei) FE The Puerto Rican Plain Pigeon is found mostly in wooded ravines, second-growth areas, bamboo thickets, and patches of farmland and pasture within moist mountain forests (Birds of Puerto Rico 2024).
+The species nests in bamboo groves and hardwood canyons (USFWS 1982).
+Unlikely to occur.
+There are no wooded ravines or bamboo thickets within the proposed project locations.
+No effect.
+There is no suitable habitat for the Puerto Rican plain pigeon within the project area.
+Reptiles Puerto Rican Boa (Chilabothrus inornatus) FE Considered to be a habitat generalist, the Puerto Rican boa tolerates a wide variety of terrestrial and arboreal habitats, including rocky areas, haystack hill, trees and branches, rotting stumps, caves, plantations, various types of forested areas such as karst and mangrove forests, forested urban and rural areas, and along streams and road edges (USFWS 2011).
 May occur.
-The project area is located adjacent to forested areas and overgrown vegetative ground cover is present throughout the project area.
+The project area is located adjacent to forested areas and dense vegetative ground cover is present throughout.
 May affect, but not likely to adversely affect.
 See discussion below.